Coronavirus (COVID-19) Preparedness Information Learn More

-Our team focuses on helping the patient control pain during his or her hospitalization, mobilize the day of surgery, participate in more aggressive physical therapy, and discharge to home or a rehabilitation facility two or three days after surgery.
+Our team focuses on helping the patient control pain during his or her hospitalization, mobilize the day of surgery, participate in more aggressive physical therapy, and discharge to home or a rehabilitation facility one to two days after surgery.
 After surgery, patients are transferred to a dedicated orthopaedic floor that caters to their needs.
 All of the nurses are well trained, highly motivated, and eager to provide top-of-the-line care.
 The surgeons, nurses, physical therapists, occupational therapists, dieticians, and case managers work as a team to improve the care and provide outstanding surgical outcomes to our patients.

 The surgeons at the St. Francis Adult Reconstruction Center comprehensively treat patients with traumatic injuries.
 Our staff includes fellowship-trained trauma specialists and a dedicated team of rehabilitation providers, nurses and technicians.

 The St. Francis Orthopaedic Institute, provides a comprehensive sports medicine program, offering the finest evaluation and management strategies to active patients of all ages and activity and skill levels.
 Through a multidisciplinary approach, we care for all athletic injuries in recreational and competitive athletes and strive to restore their active lifestyles.